Sabihuddin Ahmed: Career

-He joined the profession in 1972, working under his maternal uncle Khalid M. Ishaq.
+He joined the legal profession in 1972, working under his maternal uncle Khalid M. Ishaq.
 He was a founder member of the Human Rights Commission of Pakistan (HRCP) and its first vice chairperson for Sindh.

 Ahmed was elevated to the bench on 11 January 1997.
 He resigned from the HRCP at that time.
 During the same year, he gave a landmark judgement regarding monetary compensation to a detenu in a habeas corpus petition.

-He was elevated to the Supreme Court during the regime of President Pervez Musharraf but refused to take oath under the Provisional Constitutional Order (PCO).
-Once a democratic government was restored, he took the oath and served from September 19, 2008, until his death on April 18, 2009.
+He was elevated to the Supreme Court during the regime of military ruler Pervez Musharraf but refused to take oath under the Provisional Constitutional Order (PCO).
+Once a democratic government was restored, he took the oath and served as a Supreme Court judge from September 19, 2008, until his death on April 18, 2009.